STEER: Simple Temporal Regularization For Neural ODEs: Conclusion

 \section{Conclusion}

 In this paper we introduced a simple temporal regularization method for Neural ODEs.
 The regularization consists of perturbing the final time of the integration of the ODE solver.
-We show that our approach is theoretically valid by providing a proof for the existence of this regularized solution.
 The main advantage of our work is the empirical evidence showing the regularization results in simpler dynamics for Neural ODEs models on a wide variety of tasks.
 This is demonstrated for a specific stiff ODE that is challenging for a basic Neural ODE solver, faster continuous normalizing flow models and improved or comparable accuracy for time series models and deep feedforward networks.
 We further show that our approach is orthogonal to other regularization approaches and can be thus combined with them to further improve Neural ODEs.